On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in DOTI.

 The Jackson Street Storm Drain Project provides a critical link between the lower and upper Montclair Basin system for managing stormwater and offers improved flood protection for residents and businesses in the project area between Colfax and 12th Avenues, from Jackson to Albion Streets.

-Denver Public Works and Denver Parks & Recreation are improving water quality and constructing a new playground at La Lomita Park, formerly known as Asbury and Tejon Park.
-This project will remove that concrete channel and relocate it to the edge of the park where it will be rebuilt as a naturalized, vegetated water quality channel that could include play features and educational components for nearby schools.
-In addition, a recreation lawn and playground will be rebuilt to be more functional for residents and community members.
+Denver’s Department of Transportation and Infrastructure (DOTI) and Denver Parks & Recreation are improving water quality and constructing a new playground at La Lomita Park, formerly known as Asbury and Tejon Park.
+This project will remove an existing concrete channel and rebuild the park with a naturalized, vegetated water quality channel that will include play features and educational components for nearby schools.
+In addition, the recreation lawn and playground is being rebuilt to be more functional for residents and community members.

-Construction began in summer 2019 and is expected to conclude in Spring 2020.
+Construction began in Summer 2019 and is expected to conclude in Summer 2020.
 The park will be closed to visitors during construction to ensure safety for all.

 The City and County of Denver, with Urban Drainage and Flood Control District (UDFCD) and Jefferson County, are making improvements to Marston Lake North Drainageway between South Garrison Street and Stanford Avenue and Balsam Park.